<img height="1" width="1" src="https://www.facebook.com/tr?id=449642955437084&amp;ev=PageView &amp;noscript=1">

 Bounce rates are based on a page-by-page analysis of your website.
 In this case, we are measuring the percentage of people who landed on a page and immediately exited the website.

-High bounce rates indicate certain pages on your website are not performing.
-In fact, page titles and/or content may be driving people away.
+Pro Tip: High bounce rates indicate certain pages on your website are not performing.
+In fact, poorly thought out page titles and/or content may be driving people away.

 Lower bounce rates can be interpreted as neutral to positive.
 The content on your pages may not cause visitors to exit the site.
 However, you should not assume they are reading the content on the page.

 Lower bounce rates are 35% or less.
-Bounce rates that exceed 50% indicate major problems for particular pages and functions.
+Bounce rates that exceed 50% indicate significant problems for particular pages and functions.

-This is a one-time opportunity and it is the culmination of an effective Inbound Marketing system.
+Pro Tip: This is a one-time opportunity and it is the culmination of effective Inbound Marketing campaigns.

 Back to Blog